jivahire-com/cpp-thread-safe-cache/docs/development/functional_testing.md

 The provided `Invoke-Pythia -test <path to .py or path to dir>` function can be used to execute a test.
 All test results will be stored in a newly created test directory under `<repo_enlistment>/.testlogs/pythia`.
 Check the test results with the appropriate timestamp (also logged when running the test).

 You can run a single python file or an entire directory of Robot Framework Test Suites.
+For examples, refer to the commands in the gif below.

 Example: